Why We Call It a System, Not an Agent

 That's not an agent question.
 That's a system design question.
 It's about integrations, memory, approval flows, and per-client isolation.
 It's about whether the tool can actually finish the job, not just start it.

-That's why we call it an Intelligent Marketing System.
+That's why we call FlyWhale an Intelligent Marketing System.
 Not because "agent" is technically wrong — but because it's answering the wrong question.

 The right question is: does this tool actually save me from doing the work?